 It might seem inconsequential, but the order in which you ask for information during the checkout process can have an impact on whether customers complete their purchases.

-For example, research indicates that if you ask for shipping information first, the customer is making a soft commitment to purchasing the item.
+Research indicates that if you ask for shipping information first, the customer is making a soft commitment to purchasing.
 When they are asked for payment information last, on the other hand, they are more likely to complete the purchase.

 The theory behind this is that if the payment option is the last step, customers have already put some time and effort into the process and are less likely to abandon it.
 Plus, by submitting personal information first, such as their names and addresses, shoppers have already made a soft commitment to purchasing the items in their carts.